 Leslie's story is in a previous blog.
 The first time we ever met (she had no idea I existed---having been told that her father had died in a car accident) was in that house on Pleasant Valley Road.

 I snapped these photographs of her in front of our house with my Brownie camera.
 I thought she was the coolest and most glamorous teenager ever.
 She stayed with us for close to a year, and was cast in a play in town.
 She played “Dream Sharon” in Woody Allen’s “Play it Again, Sam.”

 When I looked at the photo I took of Leslie standing near our father on the right, her smile is obviously strained, while Riley looks calmly off into the distance.

 Leslie's stay with us ended when my parents actually kicked her out after months of tension.
-She had no place to go, although I didn't know that at the time, and because she had purchased a one-way ticket, had no way to get home to her mother, Jo.
-I didn't find this out until we met again as adults in 2007.
+She had no place to go, although I didn't know that at the time.
+Because she had purchased a one-way ticket, she had no way to get home to her mother, Jo.
+I didn't find this out until we met again as adults in 2008.
 You can read Leslie's memories in part 28 of this blog.

 This is the best photo I took of Leslie back then.
 This was our backyard.
 Look at her groovy hoop earrings.
 Thanks to Thomas Schworer for enhancing my old photo from 1977.

 Next blog, 62: More of Riley's Cable Access show in Porterville, California, and Kevin Coffey's liner notes for a Riley Shepard compilation CD release.